The San Pedro Beach Bums: Production

 To boost viewership for The San Pedro Beach Bums, ABC scheduled it as the lead-in for the 1977 season of the popular ABC Monday Night Football.
 To garner extra attention for the show's premiere in September 1977, the women who starred as the "Angels" in the hit ABC program Charlie's Angels – Kate Jackson, Jaclyn Smith, and Cheryl Ladd – guest-starred as themselves in the episode.

 Aaron Spelling and Douglas S. Cramer were the show's executive producers.
-E. Duke Vincent wrote and [produced the pilot, and Barry Shear directed it.
+E. Duke Vincent wrote and produced the pilot, and Barry Shear directed it.
 Episode directors were Jack Arnold, Allen Baron, Earl Bellamy, Gene Nelson, George Tyne, and Don Weis.
 Episode writers included Earl Barret, William Raynor, and Myles Wilder.

 Broadcast history

 The San Pedro Beach Bums aired at 8:00 p.m. on Mondays throughout its run.
-ABC broadcast new episodes weekly from September 19 to October 31, 1977, followed by one more in November 1977 and two December 1977.
+ABC broadcast new episodes weekly from September 19 to October 31, 1977, followed by one in November 1977 and two in December 1977.
 Despite heavy promotion, highly favorable scheduling, and cross-marketing with more successful ABC shows, The San Pedro Beach Bums never gained much of an audience, and ABC cancelled the show after the broadcast of its 10th episode on December 19, 1977.
 An 11th episode was made, but did not air.